Iranian Storm: From Street Protests to Trump's "Red Line," A Game of Revolution and Intervention on the Edge

 16/01/2026

-In the Tehran of November, the air was thick with tension and the scent of blood.
-Merchants from the Grand Bazaar took to the streets in anger over the plummeting value of the rial.
-Little did they know that this protest, born of economic discontent, would spread like wildfire across all 31 provinces in just a few days, evolving into the most severe challenge to the theocratic system since the 1979 Islamic Revolution.
-Even less did they anticipate that this storm would quickly draw the attention of those across the ocean, turning U.S. President Trump's "red line" rhetoric into a sword of Damocles hanging over the Persian Gulf.
+In January 2026, Tehran was filled with tension and the scent of blood in the air.
+Merchants from the Grand Bazaar went on strike and took to the streets, enraged by the sharp depreciation of the rial.
+Little did they know that this protest, which began with economic grievances, would spread like wildfire across all 31 provinces of the country within just a few days, evolving into the most severe challenge to the theocratic system since the 1979 Islamic Revolution.
+Even more unexpectedly, this storm quickly drew attention from across the ocean, turning U.S. President Trump's red-line rhetoric into a Sword of Damocles hanging over the Persian Gulf.

-According to statistics from multiple international human rights organizations, over demonstrators have been killed in the crackdown, with tens of thousands arrested.
+According to statistics from multiple international human rights organizations, more than 3,400 demonstrators have been killed in the crackdown, with tens of thousands arrested.
 The internet and communications have been cut off, leaving Iran almost isolated from the outside world.
 Only sporadic, shaky video clips and the sound of gunfire tell the story of the internal devastation.
-Meanwhile, Trump’s call to the Iranian people on social media—“Keep protesting!
-Help is on the way”—and his warning to the Tehran regime that it would face a “strong response” if it executed demonstrators have abruptly escalated a domestic crisis into a potential international confrontation.
+Meanwhile, Trump’s call on social media to the Iranian people—"Continue protesting!
+Help is on the way"—along with his warning that Tehran would face severe consequences if it executed protesters, has abruptly escalated a domestic crisis into a potential international confrontation.

 A Rebellion Unlike Any Other: Economic Collapse and Loss of Trust in the System

-Currency Collapse and Despair in People's Livelihoods served as the direct trigger.
-The Iranian rial plummeted to a historic low of 1.4 million to 1 against the US dollar, whereas during the 1979 revolution, the rate was approximately 70 to 1.
-Prices of basic food items such as meat and rice skyrocketed, rendering the government's promised monthly subsidy of 7 dollars a drop in the bucket against the soaring costs.
-The myth of the "resistance economy," long squeezed by US sanctions, has shattered, leaving behind widespread corruption, crumbling infrastructure, and water and electricity rationing due to environmental degradation.
-The economic crisis transcended political factions, ethnicity, and religion, driving the vast majority of Iran's 85 million people toward shared anger.
+Currency Collapse and Despair in People's Livelihoods is the direct trigger.
+The Iranian rial has plummeted to a historic low of 1.4 million to 1 against the US dollar, whereas during the 1979 revolution, this figure was approximately 70 to 1.
+Prices of basic foods such as meat and rice have skyrocketed, and the government's promised monthly subsidy of 7 dollars is a drop in the bucket compared to the soaring costs.
+The myth of the resistance economy, long squeezed by US sanctions, has already shattered, leaving behind widespread corruption, decaying infrastructure, and water and electricity rationing caused by environmental degradation.
+The economic crisis transcends political factions, ethnicities, and religious boundaries, pushing the vast majority of Iran's 85 million people toward shared anger.

 The deeper reason lies in the complete collapse of the social contract.
-The theocratic regime has long justified its domestic repressive rule in exchange for providing security and stability.
+The theocratic regime has long justified its domestic repression in exchange for providing security and stability.
 However, the 12-day war in the summer of 2025 fully exposed the regime's fragility.
-The joint strikes by Israel and the United States severely damaged Iran's nuclear facilities, missile depots, and senior military leadership.
-Although the regime propagandized "survival" as a victory, the state's inability to protect its core homeland interests shook the fundamental legitimacy of its rule.
+The joint strikes by Israel and the United States severely damaged Iran's nuclear facilities, missile arsenals, and senior military leadership.
+Although the regime portrayed survival as a victory, the state's inability to protect its core national interests fundamentally undermined the legitimacy of its rule.

-At the same time, the "Axis of Resistance," which Tehran has invested heavily in building across the Middle East, is also crumbling.
-Hamas has suffered heavy losses in Gaza, Hezbollah’s leadership in Lebanon has been targeted and eliminated, the Assad regime in Syria collapsed by the end of the year, and the Houthi forces in Yemen continue to face sustained strikes.
-With setbacks in external expansion and failures in internal governance, the system led by the aging Supreme Leader Khamenei has little room left to maneuver.
+Meanwhile, Tehran's costly investment in the Middle East's resistance axis is also crumbling.
+Hamas has suffered heavy losses in Gaza, the leadership of Hezbollah in Lebanon has been targeted and eliminated, the Assad regime in Syria collapsed by the end of 2024, and the Houthi forces in Yemen continue to face strikes.
+With setbacks in external expansion and failures in internal governance, the system led by the 86-year-old Supreme Leader Khamenei has very little room left to maneuver.

 Echoes of History: The Specter of the Year and the Fear of the Regime